timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 As `gatsby-image` is designed to work seamlessly with Gatsby's native image processing capabilities powered by GraphQL and Sharp, so is `gatsby-background-image`.
-To produce perfect background-images, you need only:
+To produce optimized background-images, you need only to:

 1. Import `gatsby-background-image` and use it in place of the built-in `div` or suchlike containers.
-2. Write a GraphQL query using one of the included GraphQL "fragments" which specify the fields
+2. Write a GraphQL query using one of the GraphQL "fragments" provided by `gatsby-transformer-sharp`
-   needed by `gatsby-background-image`.
+   which specify the fields needed by `gatsby-background-image`.

 The GraphQL query creates multiple thumbnails with optimized JPEG and PNG compression (or even WebP files for browsers that support them).